 You should also remember that for graduate positions, ANZ isn’t looking for seasoned experts.
 They understand you’re just finishing university and your career is just getting started.
 Graduate programs are all about helping you do that.

 So, spend a little time thinking about your previous experiences and how they can relate to your new career.
 It may be specific customer service skills, or it may even be ways you’ve creatively solved problems.

 Finally, it’s important to show that you can adapt to a range of different situations.
-ANZ’s graduate programs comprise of three rotations of six months each.
+ANZ’s graduate programs comprise three rotations of six months each.
 This means you’ll need to jump into a new part of the business and start learning quickly.

 ‘Through the varying rotations, the Graduate Project and multiple Professional Development Days, each graduate is given exposure to multiple areas of the bank to develop and enhance numerous skill sets while building an extensive professional network throughout the bank.’

 – Kaitlin Edwards, Corporate and Commercial Banking Graduate, ANZ

 Being able to embrace change and adapt is a key component of success, so it’s important to tell recruiters about times you have coped with change.
 If you’re not great at being in fast-paced, ever-changing environments, ANZ may not be a great fit for you.

 If you love diverse experiences, then you could really excel, just like Matthew Kerr, Finance Graduate, who had this to say, ‘Challenges I have faced include developing beyond my comfort zone, in order to really add value to the bank.
 This is a key part of the performance review/development stages and something which will provide a long-lasting benefit as I progress throughout my career.’